 - Further advice on what to do if you are worried about a child is available on the Darlington Safeguarding Partnership website [link]

-In these circumstances The Safeguarding Adults Team must ensure that all information is shared with the Children’s Access Point (CAP) and that the appropriate referral is submitted.
+In these circumstances.
+The Safeguarding Adults Team must ensure that all information is shared with the Children's Initial Advice Team (CIAT) and that the appropriate referral is submitted.
 See the Darlington Safeguarding Partnership website [link] for contact details.

 Single agency case closure: inform other agencies involved with the adult: When single agencies close a case involving an adult with care and support needs this information should be communicated to all other agencies involved in the case.
 This includes cases across adult and children’s services where the service user is a parent.

 Anyone can make a safeguarding referral.
 Telephone enquiries about a Safeguarding concern can be made by contacting the Adult Contact Team on 01325 406111 or Minicom 01325 468504.